saruman9/viber_linkparser_fuzzer/README.md

 2. Make sure that the paths to cross-compiler are listed in the `PATH` environment variable.
 3. `rustup target add x86_64-linux-android`
 4. `cargo build --release --target=x86_64-linux-android`
-5. Copy the shared dependency libraries to the `lib` directory.
+5. Copy the shared dependency libraries to the `lib/x86_64` directory.
 6. Build the harness:
    - For fuzzing:
    ```console